CoFH/cofh.github.io/docs/holding/index.md

 ### Thermal Innovation
-All equipment added by [Thermal Innovation](/docs/thermal-innovation/) can be enchanted to hold more energy or more of a fluid.
+All equipment added by [Thermal Innovation](/docs/thermal-innovation/) can be enchanted to increase their capacity.

 ### Redstone Arsenal
 All equipment added by [Redstone Arsenal](/docs/redstone-arsenal/) can be